echo26/Bezier-Surface/README.md

 Set the path of your VTK on the CMakeList.txt before you run the code.

-In this project, I draw splines using de Castejau Algorithm. https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm To draw splines, I implement Bezier curves of order 3 in this project using C++, VTK.
+In this project, I draw splines using de Castejau Algorithm using C++ and VTK.

 First, I made a class of Line.
 It draws a line that consists of two vertices.